 NEJM Knowledge+ Pediatrics Board Review does more than adapt to your performance and learning needs — it adapts to your lifestyle.
 The format of bite-size sections of questions, as opposed to large chapters and reviews, allows you to fit board review in anytime — even when you only have a moment.

 With mobile-friendly options, NEJM Knowledge+ Pediatrics Board Review also allows you to study whenever and wherever you want, whether you’re on the go or just taking advantage of a quick minute between patients.
-You can use Pediatrics Board Review on your iPad or Android tablet to enjoy all the functionality of the desktop version on the go.
-Or, focus in on the question modules and Recharge feature by using your iPhone or Android smartphone (these versions are optimized for the smaller screen.)
+You can use Pediatrics Board Review on your mobile device to enjoy this the functionality on the go.

 The American Medical Association has an agreement of mutual recognition of Continuing Medical Education (CME) credits with the European Union of Medical Specialists (UEMS), the accreditation body for European countries.
 Physicians interested in converting AMA PRA Category 1 Credit™ to UEMS-European Accreditation Council for Continuing Medical Education CME credits (ECMECs) should contact the UEMS at firstname.lastname@example.org.